 This is primarily because when our bodies are cold, our circulation is decreased, and our muscles become tighter.
 Not only do we experience constriction in a physical sense, but feeling unable to move as well or as freely can lead to a mental obstruction as well.
 When our muscles and joints are stiff, it can be tempting to spend our winter on the islands cuddled up on the couch, when really this is a time when we should be moving our bodies the most.

 Luckily, there are a variety of ways you can build some heat and stay healthy during these cooler months through your yoga practice, as long as you are willing to adapt your practice, along with other daily habits and food choices.

-Here are a few practical ways and tips for finding some balance and incorporating yoga into your winter season:
+Here are a few practical ways and tips for finding some balance and incorporating yoga into your winter season in the Channel Islands:

 Try cold yoga

 Okay, it is likely you have heard of hot yoga before, but cold yoga?!
 That sounds bonkers!

 Well, there are some studios that are testing out this new craze, as cold yoga is said to have some unique perks and benefits.
 First off, it is a known fact that your body works hard to maintain a normal body temperature when you are cold, which means it is burning more energy (and likely more calories, too) trying to produce heat.